raleel/cfi-srd/0008_Combat.md

 #### Take Cover

-Take Cover is a proactive Action that allows the character to duck behind available cover in their immediate vicinity, thereby gaining some degree of protection against ranged attacks and spells.
+Take Cover is a Proactive Action that allows the character to duck behind available cover in their immediate vicinity, thereby gaining some degree of protection against ranged attacks and spells.
 Unlike Evade it does not leave the user prone but does rely on some form of cover being available; for example, ducking back around a corner in a corridor or crouching down behind a table in a tavern.

+---
 ### Reactive Actions

-This list specifies Reactions that can be used at any time during the Combat Round as a response to an imminent threat.
+This list specifies reactions that can be used at any time during the Combat Round as a response to an imminent threat.
 As in the previous list, a reaction costs an Action Point to perform.

 #### Counter Spell